Budget Question and Answers

 Question: Why do we have to pay more council tax for less services?
 Can I get a reduction?

 Answer: The council tax you pay only covers a fraction of the cost of all the services we need to provide.
-The majority of our funding currently comes from government and business rates with only 20% coming from council tax.
+The majority of our funding currently comes from government and business rates with around 20% coming from council tax.

 Question: You seem to have a lot of money in reserves, why don’t you use some of that to help balance your budget?